nsrau/azure-docs.it-it/articles/active-directory/conditional-access/app-based-conditional-access.md

 ## <a name="app-based-and-compliant-device-policy-for-exchange-online-and-sharepoint-online"></a>Criteri di accesso basato su dispositivi conformi e basato su app per Exchange Online e SharePoint Online

-Questo scenario è costituito da un criterio di accesso condizionale basato su app e conforme per l'accesso a Exchange Online.
+This scenario consists of an app-based and compliant device Conditional Access policy for access to Exchange Online.

 ### <a name="scenario-playbook"></a>Istruzioni dello scenario